 Shakespeare Garden is a four-acre landscape named for the famed English poet and playwright.
 The garden features flowers and plants mentioned in his poems and plays.
 Small bronze plaques scattered throughout the garden bear quotes from the Bard.

 The garden was first conceived in the 1880s when park commissioner George Clausen asked the Park's entomologist to create a garden adjacent to the nature study center in the Swedish Cottage.
 In 1913, Commissioner Gaynor dedicated it officially to the works of Shakespeare.
 After years of neglect, Shakespeare Garden, just as most of Central Park, fell into disrepair.
-In 1987, Central Park Conservancy restored and expanded the garden, repaving pathways and installing rustic wooden benches and bronze plaques with quotations from the Bard's masterpiece.
+In 1987, Central Park Conservancy restored and expanded the garden, repaving paths and installing rustic wooden benches and bronze plaques with quotations from the Bard's masterpieces.

 West Side between 79th and 80th Streets.